PX4/PX4-Autopilot/nuttx/configs/mbed/README.txt

 	CONFIG_UARTn_PARTIY - 0=no parity, 1=odd parity, 2=even parity
 	CONFIG_UARTn_2STOP - Two stop bits

+  LPC17xx specific CAN device driver settings.
+These settings all require CONFIG_CAN:

+	CONFIG_CAN1_BAUD - CAN1 BAUD rate.
+Required if CONFIG_LPC17_CAN1 is defined.
+	CONFIG_CAN2_BAUD - CAN1 BAUD rate.
+Required if CONFIG_LPC17_CAN2 is defined.
+	CONFIG_CAN1_DIVISOR - CAN1 is clocked at CCLK divided by this number.
+	  (the CCLK frequency is divided by this number to get the CAN clock).
+	  Options = {1,2,4,6}.
+Default: 4.
+	CONFIG_CAN2_DIVISOR - CAN2 is clocked at CCLK divided by this number.
+	  (the CCLK frequency is divided by this number to get the CAN clock).
+	  Options = {1,2,4,6}.
+Default: 4.

   LPC17xx specific PHY/Ethernet device driver settings.
 These setting also require CONFIG_NET and CONFIG_LPC17_ETHERNET.